cloudacia/8-aws-terraform-ec2-instance-modularized/README.md

-# AWS Single EC2 instance with EBS
+# AWS Single EC2 instance with using Terraform modules

 This project aims to deploy a single EC2 instance with a EBS volume attached.